psf/requests/docs/user/advanced.rst

 If the callback function returns a value, it is assumed that it is to replace the data that was passed in.
-If the function doesn't return anything, nothing else is effected.
+If the function doesn't return anything, nothing else is affected.

 ::